mtts2/dwg2nwc/README.md

 ## Features
 Like the "make" command,
-this program compares the timestamps of the dwg file and the nwc file with the same name and creates the nwc file if the dwg file is newer.
+this program compares the timestamps of the dwg file and the nwc file with the same name and creates the nwc file if the dwg file is newer or the nwc file is not exist.

 ## Requirements
 - AutoCAD